 James D. Wolfsensohn, former President of the World Bank

 At Intelligent Mobility International (IMI), we recognize that immobility can greatly limit opportunities and independence for many people in the developing world.
 IMI was formed as a non-profit organization to empower people and their communities around the world.
-IMI designs, produces, and distributes affordable and durable wheelchairs to help people with disabilities find sustainable employment, and new hope in their lives.
+IMI designs, produces, and distributes affordable and best wheelchairs to help people with disabilities find sustainable employment, and new hope in their lives.

 We are extremely dedicated to helping people with disabilities and everyone surrounding them, therefore encouraging economic development, societal improvement, and sustainability is inherent in our work.